 Statistics related to the Indian Roadways Network

 As a whole, roads in the country are mostly tarmac roads with bitumen as one of the major construction ingredients.
 Nevertheless, some of the National Highways feature concrete roads as well.
-In the cities like Kanpur, concrete roads constructed by the British government are still operational.
-Earlier than 1990s, concrete roads did not gain so much popularity due to insufficient availability of cement at that time.
-Nonetheless, with increased availability of cement in India and the excellent features of concrete roads, they are once more garnering popularity.
+In cities like Kanpur, concrete roads constructed by the British government are still operational.
+Earlier than the 1990s, concrete roads did not gain so much popularity due to insufficient availability of cement at that time.
+Nonetheless, with the increased availability of cement in India and the excellent features of concrete roads, they are once more garnering popularity.
 This type of roads has higher durability and needs less upkeep than the bitumen-based thoroughfares.

 |Indian Road Network|